Skip to main content

 Screenshot of Creating an API Key in the Console

-Once the key is created it should show up in your list of API keys and there should be a copy button in that same line.
-Copy and save the API key as it will be needed later.
+Once the key is created it will show up in your list of API keys.
+There will be a copy button on that same line.
+Copy and save the API key as well.

 Screenshot of Copying Your API Key in the Console

-If you are having trouble navigating and creating an API key check out the API Key Documentation
+If you are having trouble creating an API key, check out the API Key Documentation.

 If you would like to learn more about the Metal API, check out Equinix Metal API.